lolwierd/blog/content/posts/mental-reset.md

 So I used the [notionapi](https://github.com/jomei/notionapi), whose lack of documentation I actually appreciated.
-It got me comfortable reading go types and go source code thanks to that.
+It got me comfortable reading go types and go source code.
 So, I hacked together a simple script, which queried a notion database and picked the posts which were updated, converted those notion posts (basically blocks) to their corresponding markdown counterpart, saved them on disk, git add ed, and git commit ed those changes (if any).
 Cloudflare CI/CD did the rest. ez.